 Evidence-based actions for psychological competencies and demands

-These actions and responses can be implemented with a minimal investment of resources or cost to the organization.
+Implement these actions and responses with a minimal investment of resources or cost to the organization.

-These strategies and resources can help ensure your employees are prepared for the psychological competencies and demands their role may require.
+These strategies and resources can help your employees prepare for potential psychological demands at work.

-Description: In a work environment where psychological competencies and demands are not a health risk, employees are continually supported to meet the psychological demands of their position.
+Description: In a work environment where psychological competencies and demands are not a health risk, employees are continuously supported to meet the psychological demands of their position.

 Consider interpersonal and emotional competencies, technical skills and knowledge in hiring and promotion decisions.

-• Interview for interpersonal competencies, including the ability to foster and maintain healthy working relationships, especially for leadership positions.
+• Interview for interpersonal competencies.
+For example, for leadership positions, consider whether they can foster and maintain healthy working relationships.
 Strong emotional intelligence can contribute to psychologically safe leadership strategies.

 • Ask team members to list the most relevant people skills for a team or leadership position, and their reasons.
-You should have this input before recruiting.
-This information may also help identify existing team dynamics that should be addressed.
+This information can help with recruiting and identify any existing team dynamics to address.

-• Give guidelines for evaluating the psychological competencies an applicant needs for the specific position.
+• Provide guidelines on how to evaluate psychological competencies an applicant needs for the specific position.

-• Make sure the expectation that every employee must contribute to a psychologically safe workplace is part of your orientation process.
+• In your orientation process, make sure to include the expectation that every employee must contribute to a psychologically safe workplace.

 • Employees' role in psychological health and safety is a free resource that can help you do this and track completion.